 Tip #4 - Reducing your alcohol headache by drinking more slowly

 Yes, that's right.
 The rate at which you consume alcohol can dramatically affect your body's ability to metabolize it correctly.
 Especially for people like us with Asian flush, our deficient metabolic enzymes need all the help they can get.

-One of the most effective ways of avoiding an alcohol related headache is to drink very slowly.
+One of the most effective ways of avoiding an alcohol-related headache is to drink very slowly.
 For example, taking 30 to 40 minutes to finish one standard drink allows your body more time to deal with the toxins that are causing your Asian flush headache.

-Whilst effective, this method can get a little annoying when all you want to do is down a cold beer quickly on a hot summers day.
+Whilst effective, this method can get a little annoying when all you want to do is down a cold beer quickly on a hot summer day.
 It's times like those that you'll need to use the methods discussed in Tip #1 above.

 Tip #5 - Using Vitamin C to reduce your Asian flush headaches

 There are some studies that have demonstrated a negative correlation between vitamin C levels in the body and acetaldehyde concentration in the liver.
 In other words, the more vitamin C you have in our body when you drink alcohol the less acetaldehyde there will be in your blood to cause your Asian flush headache.